nightness/universal-react-dropdown/README.md

 #### `DropdownStyle` Object
 - **Properties**:
+  - `dropdownDirection?`: `'up' | 'down'` - Display the drop list below the header or above.
   - `border`: `Border | string` - Border style of the dropdown list.
   - `backgroundColor`: `string` - Background color of the dropdown list.
   - `color`: `string` - Text color of the dropdown list items.